Art

 Bachelor of Arts with a Major in Art

-The Bachelor of Arts degree is a professionally-oriented program designed to offer the candidate a well-rounded, rich experience in the process and practice of studio art and design in preparation for a career as a professional artist, or for direct entry into various art careers.
+The Bachelor of Arts degree is a professionally-oriented program, which offers the student a well-rounded, rich experience in the process and practice of studio art and design in preparation for a career as a professional artist, or for direct entry into various art careers.
 Enrollment in the BA program is recommended for those students willing to make a considerable commitment of time and energy, which is necessary to achieve professional competencies in their chosen option.
 Candidates accepted into the BA program are expected to adhere to a high standard of excellence and demonstrate significant artistic growth.

 BA Art majors are expected to attend Northwest Art Center exhibitions and other public art receptions.
 BA Art majors are expected to enroll in art seminars each semester until graduation.
 BA Art majors are required to participate in a sophomore review and complete a capstone experience in partial fulfillment of their degree.